bryanwb/chef-rewind/README.md

-# Chef::Edit
+# Chef::Rewind

-This adds a simple function to the Chef library scope to edit and existing resource.
+This adds a simple function to the Chef library scope to rewind an existing resource.
 If the given resource does not exist, a Chef::Exceptions::ResourceNotFound exception will be raised.

 This function is designed to assist the library cookbook pattern.